project-kardeshev/ao-wallet-kit/README.md

 ### `useWalletNames`

 All addresses hook.
 Returns the addresses in the connected wallet, known by Arweave Wallet Kit.
 Requires the `ACCESS_ALL_ADDRESSES` permission.
+Note this is note available for Ethereum wallets.

 #### Usage